ilhaan/kubeCDN/externalDNS/readme.md

 # ExternalDNS Setup

-Follow instructions below to setup and test ExternalDNS:
+Follow instructions below to setup and test ExternalDNS.
+Make sure to add IAM role as described in references section before following steps below.

 1. Update `--domain-filter` argument in `externaldns,yaml` and then run:
 ```kubectl apply -f externaldns.yaml```